phil-opp/blog_os/_posts/2015-08-25-entering-longmode.md

 3. Set the Long Mode bit in the EFER register
 4. Enable Paging

-The assembly function looks like this (some boring bit moving to various registers):
+The assembly function looks like this (some boring bit-moving to various registers):

 ```nasm
 enable_paging: